 As stated in the image above, most of the food products under the Great Value name are sourced from within the US.

 On their website, you can filter a search for Great Value products.
 Fortunately, most product photos include an image of the back of the packaging, where all the information is located.
 Mostly, they state “Distributed by Walmart, Bentonville, AR” without listing a country of origin.
-That’s because there is no legal reason to list a country of origin when it came from this country.
+That’s because there is no legal reason to list a country of origin when it comes from this country.

 According to the US Customs and Border Protection bureau, “Every article of foreign origin entering the United States must be legibly marked with the English name of the country of origin.”